AqwamCreates/DataPredict-Axon/docs/Tutorials/CreatingOurFirstRecurrentNeuralNetwork.md

 local RNN = RecurrentModels.UncellModel{RNNCell, true}

--- Setting the second parameter to true will make it train in reverse sequence.
+-- Setting the second parameter to true will make it train and predict in reverse sequence.

 ```